 SB connector to CSS not supplying power

 From the symptoms presented, it appears that the SB was not supplying supplemental power to the CubeSat.
 To accommodate the variation in thermal environment on the balloon flight, more heaters were added to the CubeSat in an always on state.
 This means that supplemental power off of HASP through the SB was required on a regular basis to charge the flight batteries.
-Since Penn State students were not on site to debug the problem, the payload was not able to be included for flight when the balloon launched since power was not being provided by the SB to the CubeSat to turn it on and charge the system batteries.
+Since Penn State students were not on site to debug the problem, and the proposed solutions could not be implemented by HASP personnel due to time constraints, the payload was not able to be included for flight when the balloon launched since power was not being provided by the SB to the CubeSat to turn it on and charge the system batteries.

 Failure Analysis

-The Support Box regulates the 30 V HASP power line to provide a 4.2 V power bus for charging the CSS batteries.
+The Support Box regulates the 30-V HASP power line to provide a 4.2-V power bus for charging the CSS batteries.
 Figure 2 shows the SB internal connections.
-There were a pair of DC-DC regulators within the SB connecting directly to the 30 V line.
+There were a pair of DC–DC regulators within the SB connecting directly to the 30-V line.
 These provided 3.3 V and 5 V for the CDH board and CSS Charger respectively.
-To achieve some con-ops testing, the 5 V regulator powering the CSS Charger utilized a shutdown pin controlled by the CDH board.
+To achieve some ConOps testing, the 5-V regulator powering the CSS Charger utilized a shutdown pin controlled by the CDH board.
 This turns off the CSS Charger and allows the CubeSat to operate completely under its own power for a period of time during the flight.
 The CSS Charger then connects directly to the CSS through a wiring harness external to the SB.

-The flight line symptoms showed that no power was coming out of the connector on the SB, therefore no power was provided by the CSS Charger itself.
+The flight line symptoms showed that no power was coming out of the connector on the SB; therefore, no power was provided by the CSS Charger itself.
 This condition can be caused by

 CDH stuck pulling the shutdown pin low (Shutting down the charger)

-The 5 V charger board itself being broken
+The 5-V charger board itself being broken